orobert1/Font-Bloqs/README.md

 ###Download
 When You're ready, click the Download button.
 The program will recompile the JavaScript Object back into a usable TrueType file.

 In order to deal with binary data I had to write a class to read the binary and translate it into usable data.
-To do this I wrote a binary reader class that stores the position in the data as well as several methods for translation into numerical values.
+To do this I wrote a binary reader class that stores the position in the data as well as se`veral methods for translation into numerical values.
 For example here is a function that I wrote for retrieving an unsigned integer
   ``` javascript
   getUint8: function() {
       assert( this.pos < this.data.length );